gradle/gradle/design-docs/finding-and-using-credentials.md

 # Stories

-## Story: Build author configures the set of authentication protocols to use for an HTTP repository
+## Story: Build author configures the set of authentication schemes to use for an HTTP repository

-- If user specifies one or more auth protocols for a repository, limit attempts to those protocols only.
+- If user specifies one or more auth schemes for a repository, limit attempts to those schemes only.
-- Where no auth protocols are configured, attempt all supported auth protocols for HTTP (current behaviour).
+- Where no auth schemes are configured, attempt all supported auth protocols for HTTP (current behaviour).
-- Use the credentials supplied for the repository for all attempted authentication protocols
+- Use the credentials supplied for the repository for all attempted authentication schemes
-- Fail if an authentication protocol is specified that is not supported by the configured repository transport
+- Fail if an authentication scheme is specified that is not supported by the configured repository transport
-    - Only define `BasicAuth` and `DigestAuth` protocols for now, which apply only to HTTP repository transports
+    - Only define `BasicAuthentication`, `DigestAuthentication` and `NtlmAuthentication` schemes for now, which apply only to HTTP repository transports
-    - All other repository transports disallow _all_ authentication protocols
+    - All other repository transports disallow _all_ authentication schemes

 ```
     maven {